-- 310.52 Computer matching publication and review requirements. - 310.53 Computer matching agreements (CMA). - Appendix A to Part 310-Special Considerations for Safeguarding Personal Information Technology (IT) Systems - Appendix B to Part 310-Sample Notification Letter - Appendix C to Part 310-DoD Blanket Routine Uses - Appendix D to Part 310-Provisions of the Privacy Act from Which a General or Specific Exemption May Be Claimed - Appendix E to Part 310-Sample of New or Altered System of Records Notice in Federal Register Format - Appendix F to Part 310-Format for New or Altered System Report - Appendix G to Part 310-Sample Amendments or Deletions to System Notices in Federal Register Format - Appendix H to Part 310-Litigation Status Sheet
+- 310.52 Computer matching publication and review requirements. - 310.53 Computer matching agreements (CMAs). - Appendix A to Part 310-Safeguarding - ^ Personally Identifiable Information Appendix B to Part 310-Sample Notification

+Appendix C to Part 310-DoD Blanket Routine Uses

+- Appendix D to Part 310-Provisions of the Privacy Act From Which a General or Specific Exemption May Be Claimed - Appendix E to Part 310-Sample of New or Altered System of Records Notice in - Federal Register Format Appendix F to Part 310-Format for New or Altered System Report

+Appendix G to Part 310-Sample Amendments or Deletions to System Notices in Federal Register Format

+Appendix H to Part 310-Litigation Status Sheet

 Authority: Pub.
 L. 93-579, 88 Stat.
 1896 (5 U.S.C.
-552a)
+552a).